Shock'n Y'all

-Shock'n Y'all is the eighth studio album by American country music artist Toby Keith.
+Shock'n Y'all is the ninth studio album by American country music artist Toby Keith.
 It was released on November 4, 2003 by DreamWorks Records.
 The album features 10 studio tracks and the 2 live "Bus Songs".
 The album has been certified 4× Platinum in the U.S. for shipments in excess of 4 million units.

 "I Love This Bar", "American Soldier" and "Whiskey Girl" were the three tracks from the album to be released as singles, and all reached Number One on the Hot Country Songs charts.
 "I Love This Bar" has inspired a chain of restaurants that Keith has launched under the name Toby Keith's I Love This Bar & Grill.

 Keith wrote or co-wrote 11 of the 12 songs with his frequent collaborator Scotty Emerick, who also sings backup vocals on the live tracks.